Piacenza area for families

 • First stop - Farnese Palace Piacenza

-For the most curious, among the other collections of the Museums it is possible to find arms and armors, the “Tondo” attributed to none other than Botticelli, paintings that celebrate the Farnese family and an archaeological collection (currently being enlarged), the protagonist of which is the Etruscan Liver.
+For the more curious visitors, the museum's other collections include weapons and armour, a tondo attributed to none other than Botticelli, paintings celebrating the Farnese family and the Archaeological Museum, which houses, among other finds, the Etruscan Liver.

 The following morning we leave Piacenza behind, along the Strada Farnesiana, in order to reach the countryside, headed towards Carpaneto Piacentino.